andre-j3sus/ist-meic-notes/1st-semester/csf/README.md

 ### Wi-Fi network investigations

+- **IMEI (International Mobile Equipment Identity)**: unique identifier of a mobile device;
+  - Can be used to monitor traffic of a specific device;
+- **IMSI (International Mobile Subscriber Identity)**: unique identifier of a SIM card;
+  - Can be used to monitor traffic of a specific SIM card;
+  - In pre-paid SIM cards, the subscriber is anonymous;
 - **Wi-Fi** (Wireless Fidelity) networks are based on the **IEEE 802.11** standard;
 - Client communicated with the **Access Point (AP)** or **Base Station (BS)**;
 - Common attacks: